Back to Blog

 How AWD Systems Demand Equal Tire Wear

 Traditional front-wheel-drive cars tolerate slight tire wear differences.
 AWD vehicles cannot.
 When all four wheels receive power simultaneously, even small diameter differences create strain on the differential and transfer case.
 Tires that wear unevenly force the drivetrain to constantly adjust power distribution, increasing friction and heat.
 This accelerates wear on expensive components.
+For a real-world angle, The Link Between Uneven Tire Wear and Failing Suspension Parts is worth reviewing.

 The 8,000 km Rotation Schedule for AWD